FA Red Boys Differdange: European competition

-Red Boys never progressed past the first tie in any European competition.
+Red Boys Differdange qualified for UEFA European competition ten times, but never progressed past the first tie in any European competition.
 The club won one match in Europe, winning their 1979–80 European Cup European Cup first leg 2–1 against Omonia Nicosia before losing 6–1 in Cyprus.
 In the 1984–85 UEFA Cup, Red Boys managed a surprise goalless draw with giants Ajax, but was crushed 14–0 in the return (which remains a UEFA Cup record).
-In the 2009–10 season, they played in the UEFA Europa League qualification against Croatian Rijeka.

-Overall, Differdange's record in European competition reads:
+Overall, Red Boys Differdange's record in European competition reads: